Anthony Walton White: Post-war life

 In 1793, White moved from New York, where he had resided for about ten years, back to New Brunswick, New Jersey.
 In 1794, he was appointed by President Washington as a brigadier general of cavalry in the expedition against the insurgents of the Whiskey Rebellion, serving under General Henry Lee.

 Personal life

 In 1783, he married Margaret Ellis.
 Together, they had a daughter, Eliza Mary White.

 He died on February 10, 1803, at age 52, and was buried at Christ Church Episcopal Churchyard in New Brunswick, New Jersey.

+His gravestone stated, "Brig.
+Gen. Anthony Walton White, who departed this life on the 10th of February, 1803, in the 53rd year of his age, rests beneath this monumental stone.
+He was an affectionate husband, a tender parent, a sincere friend, a zealous and inflexible patriot, and a faithful, active and gallant officer in the army of the United States during the Revolutionary War."

 Descendants

 White's grandson, Anthony Walton White Evans (1817–1886), was a civil engineer who worked on railroad and canal commissions in North and South America during the mid-nineteenth century.